jumpingjoy/watchnationpro/apple-watch-6-review.md

 Our rating: ★★★★★ | 😎

 It is very easy to access notifications.
 Press and hold on the watch face; it will take you to the notification center.
 Swipe down to see all the notifications.
 You can read a notification wholly by swiping left.
 You can see the "more" button.
 Tap it to read the notification thoroughly.
-Haptic function vibrates and sounds you can easily hear.
+Haptic function vibrates, and sounds you can easily hear.

 #### How easy to type and send messages and alerts in Apple watch series 6 series?